 There is advice available about how to keep warm and well.
 If you are having difficulty heating your home, you may be able to claim financial and practical help even if you don't own the property.
 Visit the Simple Energy Advice website for information about the help that is available or call their helpline on 0800 444 202.
-Ofgem has further advice on what to do if you are struggling to pay your energy bills as a result of the coronavirus pandemic.
+Ofgem has further advice on what to do if you are struggling to pay your energy bills.